basetime/snapsites-typescript/README.md

 ```

 ### batchScreenshots
-Use the `batchScreenshots` method to take multiple screenshots at once.
+Use the `batchScreenshotsWatch` method to take multiple screenshots at once.

 ```typescript
 import { Client } from '@basetime/snapsites-typescript';